 Illegal Dumping - The City encourages anyone who encounters an illegal dump that has already taken place to report it.

 Illegal Fences - Fences and screening walls must be sound and made from approved fencing materials.
 They also must be weather tight and free from deterioration and blight.
 Fences in residential zones cannot be higher than four feet in the front yard.
 This rule also applies to fences on street corners or areas adjacent to driveways.
-A wrongly placed fence could prevent a driver from observing an oncoming vehicle or pedestrian traffic.
+An improperly placed fence could prevent a driver from observing oncoming vehicle or pedestrian traffic.

 Illegal Outside Storage - Outside storage that can be seen from beyond the bounds of the property line is not allowed.
 Generally, any equipment, building or landscaping materials; parts/auto parts; appliances; or any scrap items may not be visible.
 No inoperable vehicles may be visible from beyond the property boundaries.

 Open and Vacant Buildings and Structures - The property owner is responsible for maintaining buildings, structures and grounds of property.
 Windows, doors, and other openings must be kept secure so they cannot be opened from the outside.
 A property owner is required to board up a building/structure if it becomes vacant and is not secure.
 Accessory buildings/structures on the property such as storage sheds and garages must be secured to city specifications.
 Any property which remains vacant and unoccupied for any appreciable period of time becomes an attractive nuisance to children, a harborage for rodents, an invitation to vagrants and criminals as a temporary abode and as a place to engage in illegal conduct, frequently including illegal drug-related activity, and an increased fire hazard.
 Such buildings contribute to the growth of blight within the City which creates an unhealthy and unsafe condition affecting the public and constitutes an unreasonable use of property and a public nuisance.